camba1/gotemp/README.md

 The K8s files live in the `./cicd/K8s` folder and it is organized as follows:

-- Clients : These are the test clients for each of the services.
+- `Clients` : These are the test clients for each of the services.
+- `dbsAndBroker`: Contains the manifests for all the databases and for the broker
-- Ingress: Manifest to create the ingress resource that allows the front end and the back end to communicate
+- `Ingress`: Manifest to create the ingress resource that allows the front end and the back end to communicate
-- Services : Contains all the services and related entities manifest (deployment, service, etc...).
-It also contains the manifests for the related databases.
+- `Services`: Contains all the services and related entities manifest (deployment, service, etc...).
-- web: Manifest for the web front end and the API gateway
+- `web`: Manifest for the web front end and the API gateway

 Note that within each of the folders, most related manifests are organized  using a prefix.
 For example, all the front end related services start with the 'web' prefix.